DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |MoveForward| replace:: Go to the start of the next screen element.
 .. |MoveLeft| replace:: Go to the previous character of editable text or pan to the left.
 .. |MoveRight| replace:: Go to the next character of editable text or pan to the right.
+.. |MoveToFirst| replace:: Go to the first screen element.
 .. |MoveToFirstChild| replace:: Go to and describe the first child node.
+.. |MoveToLast| replace:: Go to the last screen element.
 .. |MoveToNextSibling| replace:: Go to and describe the next sibling node.
 .. |MoveToParent| replace:: Go to and describe the parent node.
 .. |MoveToPreviousSibling| replace:: Go to and describe the previous sibling node.